Log canonical $3$-fold complements: Preliminaries

 \subsection{Canonical bundle formula}

 We recall the statement of the {\em canonical bundle formula}.
-We refer to \cite{FG14} for the notation involved and a more detailed discussion about the topic.
+We refer to \cites{FM00,FG14,Fil18} for the notation involved and a more detailed discussion about the topic.
 Let $(X, B)$ be a sub-pair.
 A contraction $f \colon X \rar T$ is an \emph{lc-trivial fibration} if \begin{itemize} \item[(i)] $(X,B)$ is a sub-pair that is sub-log canonical over the generic point of $T$; \item[(ii)] $\mathrm{rank} f_* \O X. (\lceil \mathbf{A}^*(X,B)\rceil)=1$, where $\mathbf{A}^*(X,B)$ is the b-divisor defined in Example \ref{discr.div.ex}; and \item[(iii)] there exists a $\qq$-Cartier divisor $L_T$ on $T$ such that $\K X. + B \sim_\qq f^* L_T$. \end{itemize} Condition (ii) above is automatically satisfied if $B$ is effective over the generic point of $T$.
-Given a sub-pair $(X,B)$ and an lc-trivail fibration $f \colon X \rar T$, there exist b-divisors $\mathbf{B}$ and $\mathbf{M}$ over $T$ such that the following linear equivalence relation, known as the {\it canonical bundle formula}, holds
+Given a sub-pair $(X,B)$ and an lc-trivial fibration $f \colon X \rar T$, there exist b-divisors $\mathbf{B}$ and $\mathbf{M}$ over $T$ such that the following linear equivalence relation, known as the {\it canonical bundle formula}, holds

 The b-divisor $\mathbf{B}$ is often called the \emph{boundary part} in the canonical bundle formula; it is a canonically defined b-divisor.
 Furthermore, if $B$ is effective, then so is $\mathbf{B}_T$.
-The b-divisor $\mathbf{M}$ in turn is often called the \emph{moduli part} in the canonical bundle formula, and it is in general defined only up to $\mathbb{Q}$-linear equivalence.
+The b-divisor $\mathbf{M}$, in turn, is often called the \emph{moduli part} in the canonical bundle formula, and it is in general defined only up to $\mathbb{Q}$-linear equivalence.
 The linear equivalence \eqref{cbf.eqn} holds at the level of b-divisor: namely,

 where $\mathbf{K}$ denotes the canonical b-divisor of $T$.
 Let $I$ be a positive integer such that $I(\K X. + B) \sim 0$ along the generic fiber of $f$.
-Then, by \cite[Construction 7.5]{PS09}, we may choose $\mathbf M$ in its $\qq$-linear equivalence class so that
+Then, by \cite{PS09}*{Construction 7.5}, we may choose $\mathbf M$ in its $\qq$-linear equivalence class such that

 The moduli b-divisor $\mathbf{M}$ is expected to detect the variation of the fibers of the morphism $f$.
 In this direction, we have the following statement.